LeonDLotter/NiSpace/README.rst

 Contact
 -------

 Do you have questions, comments or suggestions, or would like to contribute to the toolbox?
-Feel free to open an issue here on GitHub or [contact me](mailto:leondlotter@gmail.com)!
+Feel free to open an issue here on GitHub or `contact me <mailto:leondlotter@gmail.com>`_!